kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4247: Per-plugin callback functions for efficient enqueueing in the scheduling queue
+# KEP-4247: Per-plugin callback functions for efficient requeueing in the scheduling queue

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good